mickfuzz/phd4/_posts/thesis_chapters/2022-9-5-Results-Methods.md

 ### Overview of contents of chapter

+NOTE - Also when to put data about TOOLS in this chapter or that of the design chapter.
+As interlinked.
+Perhaps data in design chapter when it is based on journal notes and personal / literature based decisions.
+And observations in this chapter when can be based up by observable behaviour.

+RESPONSES TO DESIGN & INTERVENTIONS

 - Tools & Communities
   - Choice of Coding Tools / Environment
   - Physical Elements as Tools

 Make point that it is hard to separate out tools and communities.
 In case of Mozilla, code playgrounds, and teach the web, and the culture of developers and teaching communities they are interlinked.

+- Community aspects influencing responses to design
+ - process of playtesting as a way of becoming part of the culture - avoid GDP in too much depth.
+ - problems solving  - navigating limits of facilitator time

+Based on Specific Interventions.

+- Game Playing and Playtesting
+ - Game playing at start of program - no observations but sets context
+ - Play testing - and challenge - a culture of "hardness", curiousity about number of levels, as a vehicle for peer support,

 - Drama Process
  - differencing attitudes to games and technology